Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 For example, if you designed an agent to move in two dimensions, you could use either continuous or the discrete actions.
 In the continuous case, you would set the action size to two (one for each dimension), and the agent's brain would create an action with two floating point values.
 In the discrete case, you would set the action size to four (one for each direction), and the brain would create an action array containing a single element with a value ranging from zero to four.

 Note that when you are programming actions for an agent, it is often helpful to test your action logic using a **Player** brain, which lets you map keyboard commands to actions.
-See [Agent Brains](link).
+See [Brains](Learning-Environment-Design-Brains.md).

 The [3DBall and Area example projects](Learning-Environment-Examples.md) are set up to use either the continuous or the discrete action spaces.